FusionAuth/fusionauth-example-react-sdk/README.md

 Create a user if needed.

-Go to the Themes section.
+Go to the Themes section, under Customization.

-1. Copy the default theme
+1. Duplicate the FusionAuth theme.
+2. Provide a name, such as 'React theme'.
-2. Copy the contents of the file at `kickstart/css/styles.css` into the styles field.
+2. Copy the contents of the file at `kickstart/css/styles.css` into the `styles` theme field.
 3. Save the theme.

 Go to the Tenants section.

 1. Edit the default tenant
-2. On the General tab, update the Theme to your new theme.
+2. On the General tab, update the tenant theme to be your new theme; 'React theme' if you used that name.
 3. Save the tenant.

 FusionAuth is all set up.
+Proceed to the [Express Server Setup](#express-server-setup) section.

 ### Express Server Setup

 From the `server` directory:

 1. Make a copy of `config.example.js` called `config.js` and fill it out